Policy Number: 170

 A. Provider Participation Requirements

 The provider application and selection process does not include a formal or informal appeals process.
-Discount service and product providers owned or controlled by the university or UT System, or their respective officers and employees, may not participate in the discount program.
+Vendor selection is at the University’s discretion.
+Discount service and product providers owned or controlled by the University or UT System, or their respective officers and employees, may not participate in the discount program.

 Participation in the discount program as a discount service or product provider: